Jamminroot/multistack_launcher/README.md

 >
 > [InTag GitHub project](https://github.com/Jamminroot/intag)

-> **SUGGESTIONS ARE WELOME, SO ARE DONATIONS**, as they both boost my motivattion to improve those tools :+1:
+> **SUGGESTIONS ARE WELOME, SO ARE DONATIONS**, as they both boost my motivation to improve those tools :+1:

 > __NOTE__
 Be aware that this tool was initially made just for myself, and, since I'm just a flutter hobbyist, CodeStyle, design choices and stuff like that might be lacking.